irfankhaidhir/Assignment-2/README.md

 ‘t’ : increment time by 1 second for Thread 1

-'r' : decrement time by 1 second
+'r' : decrement time by 1 second for Thread 1 (min 1s)

 ‘f’ : flag HIGH